alders/mythtv-stream-mpeg-dash/README.md

 Features:
 * Transcodes from MPEG2 or whatever format your recordings are in, as long as they are recognized by ffmpeg
 * Watch recording while transcode is still taking place (just don't seek too far ahead)
+* Use commercial skip info from mythtv database to skip commercials
 * Can transcode videos to multiple bitrates/resolutions for adaptive playback over less reliable networks (e.g. cell phone browser).

 TODO: